 Commissioned sales representatives often face disputes over their commission after sales are made and their employment ends, either voluntarily or by termination.
-Our sales commission attorneys are often asked when the commission becomes due.
+Our broker-deal and salesperson attorneys are often asked when the commissions becomes due.
 Unfortunately, there is no universal answer, and a commission dispute attorney will need to consider many factors, including the contract for commission (whether in writing or oral), the course of the parties past dealings, industry standards, and the applicable state law (which may be dictated by the commission agreement).

-For example, while some companies and commissioned sales representatives commonly believe that commission is only earned or payable when the company receives the payment on the sale, such a condition precedent (receipt of the payment) would have to be expressly stated in the commission agreement.
+For example, while some companies and commissioned sales representatives commonly believe that commissions are only earned or payable when the company receives the payment on the sale, such a condition precedent (receipt of the payment) would have to be expressly stated in the employment agreement.
 In reality, our commission dispute lawyers have regularly seen commission agreements that simply say that the sales representative is due a percentage of sales.
 Under such scenario, the commission should be due upon the sale, regardless of the payment terms with the customer.

-Another common example is when a commissioned sales representative or broker signs up a new ongoing client, and the employer attempts to end commission payments for ongoing business after the employment relationship has ended.
-Again, the contract for commission (whether in writing or oral), the course of the parties past dealings, and the applicable state law will control.
+Another common example is when a commissioned sales representative, sales agent, or broker signs up a new ongoing client, and the employer attempts to end commissions payments for ongoing business after the employment relationship has ended.
+Again, the contract for employment (whether in writing or oral), the course of the parties past dealings, and the applicable state law will control.
 Was the employee paid commission on subsequent sales over a period of time?
 Does the contract provide what happens upon termination of employment?
 What is the industry standard?
 These are just some of the issues that our commission dispute attorneys will analyze for you.

-You should call our commission dispute lawyers for a free initial consultation as soon as you find yourself saying or searching the internet for any of the following:
+You should call our employment and sales-force lawyers for a free initial consultation as soon as you find yourself saying or searching the internet for any of the following: